Deformations.

 Das Leben ist nicht von Belang.
 Wir haben Angst, uns wirklich zu zeigen, wir ficken, um zu entkommen.
 Wir sind feige und verloren, wir sind Konsumenten, wir sind deformiert.

-painting the background, (usually using reference from cinema)
+painting the background, (usually using references from cinema)